Third edition of this note around the Pharaoh steer system

 Guara steering is very stable because it work with the actual hydraulic centre of hull versus the centre of Wind (sail).
 Because of the nature of blowing wind a Guara system react slower than a rudder steering.

-A 'dipping board' is a special type of Guara-steering.
+A 'dipping board' /'dipping paddle' /'dipping steer-oar' is a special version of Guara-steering.
 Dipped down it auto-correct a deviation just as a windvane - the wind push you back to the balanced situation defined by the sailcenter CE and the watercenter CLR.

 The Egypt steer-oar is rather genial.
 It combine the Guara-steering with a classic rudder.
-Dipping the oar as the above mentioned dipping board the Egyptians first trimed the vessel for wry load and gargo adjusting to neutral leeway of aft - and then it was tied.
+Dipping the oar as the above mentioned dipping board the Egyptians first trimed the vessel for awry load and cargo adjusting to neutral leeway of aft - and then it was tied.
 Under sailing it could work as a normal rudder by twisting the blade.

 Lift up your steeroar will move ahead your CLR as give 'weather helm' - Deeper down and more aft will move your CLR aft, as give 'lee helm'